Looking for Old Town new construction projects? We’ve got you covered!

 530 First Street, currently home to a Giant supermarket, will be redeveloped by Edens, a South Carolina-based company best known locally for the bringing the Mosaic District to Fairfax.
 Initial plans for the site indicate there will be an organic grocer, fitness facility, boutiques, and more than 230 luxury residences.
 Eden’s website states the redevelopment will have “authenticity and respect for the past,” a nod to its location in historic Old Town.
 The development will be LEED (Leadership in Energy & Environmental Design) certified, ensuring it is green building certified, with the “best in class” building strategies and practices.
 The popular Mosaic District has brought new vibrancy to Fairfax County, with its walkability and upscale shopping, dining and entertainment options.
 We hope Edens and this new site brings the same excitement to this quiet corner of Old Town.

 Robinson Landing is the hotly debated EYA redevelopment project of Robinson Terminal South (bordered by South Union, Wolfe and Duke Streets and the Potomac River).
-The planned luxury waterfront Old Town new construction project includes townhomes, condominiums, fine dining and retail space and has been designed to allow for connectivity from its surrounding streets to the Potomac waterfront.
+The planned luxury waterfront Old Town new construction project includes townhomes, condominiums, fine dining, and retail space and has been designed to allow for connectivity from its surrounding streets to the Potomac waterfront.
 Their goal is to enhance Alexandria’s already special sense of place with many public open spaces including a grand pedestrian promenade, a re-developed pier, plentiful outdoor space, and several pieces of public art.
 The pier will feature a dining, a shade structure, and open space for events and art displays.
 As far as residences, EYA is targeting late Summer 2017 for initial pre-construction home sales.
 First available move-ins are projected for early 2019.
 The 70 planned condos will range from approximately 1,200 to 3,500 sq. feet and include floor plans from two bedrooms/two bathrooms up to three bedrooms / 3.5 bathrooms.
 The interior finishes will be contemporary in style and most of the units will offer some sort of river view.
-Pricing is not yet firm but expected to range from $1 million to $5 million for condos with the larger, upper floor river view units being the highest priced.
+Pricing is not yet firm but expected to range from $1.3 million to $5 million for condos with the larger, upper floor river view units being the highest priced.
 There will also be 26 townhomes in Robinson Landing, ranging from 2,100 to 3,000 square feet.
-The townhomes will start at $1.5 million, with elevator townhomes in the $2-$2.5 million range.
+The townhomes will start at $1.6 million, with elevator townhomes in the $2-$2.5 million range.
+There will be about 30 to 40 variations and choices of condos with or without water views.
 Each residential unit will come with two highly sought-after parking spaces and private storage.
 An additional 58 spaces are reserved for customers and visitors, in hopes of not increasing parking problems in this popular part of town.
-If you would like more information as it is released, please email firstname.lastname@example.org and we will add you to the list for immediate updates!
+If you would like more information as it is released, please email email@example.com and we will add you to the list for immediate updates!

 THE BOTTOM LINE ON OLD TOWN NEW CONSTRUCTION